um-stretch/UQImporter/README.md

 # Quixel Importer for Unity
 A tool for the Unity engine that allows you to import, build, and texture zipped assets with a single click.
-UQImporter auto-detects your render pipeline and dynamically adjusts to ensure the asset is properly imported for a single click, drag-and-drop experience.
+UQImporter detects your render pipeline and dynamically adjusts to ensure your assets are properly imported for a drag-and-drop experience.

 ![UQImporter-Demo](https://github.com/user-attachments/assets/b5947c24-1be8-442b-bfec-5a261ca27fef)